-Years of research on what makes college students successful points to a key factor – resilience: the ability to bounce back and pursue your goals while encountering challenges and obstacles.
+Years of research on what makes college students successful points to a critical factor – resilience: the ability to bounce back and pursue your goals while encountering challenges and obstacles.

 Your first year in college will bring many, many changes.
-New friends, being away from family, more rigourous courses, managing your time – these are all challenges to being successful in college, particularly for new students.
-This is why having a strong support system at your school is extremely important – not just in the form of friendships, but through services your school offers.
+New friends, being away from family, more rigorous courses, and managing your time are all challenges to success in college, particularly for new students.
+This is why having a strong support system at your school is extremely important – not just in the form of friendships but through services your school offers.

-Here’s what you should look for in a strong support system at a college or university:
+This blog will cover what you should look for in a strong support system at a college or university.

-Studies show the quality of your college experience is greatly enhanced if you receive good academic advising early and often throughout your program.
-One of the primary reasons you attend college is to receive your degree in an area of academic study you’re passionate about – so it’s important to have someone support you through that process.
-Especially if you don’t know what you want to major in yet, a good advisor will be able to help you with those decisions.
-Read this blog post, written by Meredith’s Director of Academic Advising, Alex Davis, to learn How to Spot (Really) Great Academic Advising.
+The quality of your college experience is greatly enhanced if you receive proper academic advising early and often throughout your major.
+One of the primary reasons you attend college is to receive your degree in an area of academic study you’re passionate about – so it’s essential to have someone support you through that process.
+Especially if you don’t know what you want to major in yet, a good advisor can help you with those decisions.

-Paired with good academic advising, a good career planning counselor will help you apply the skills you learn in the classroom to the real world through opportunities such as jobs and internships.
-Job boards, mentorship programs, mock interviews, resume help, and career fairs are just a few of the resources a supportive career planning center will provide.
+Pairing a career planning counselor with an academic advisor will help you apply the skills you learn in the classroom to the real world through opportunities such as jobs and internships.
+Job boards, mentorship programs, mock interviews, resume help, and career fairs are just a few resources a supportive career planning center can provide.

 By providing guidance, encouragement, and advice, a mentor is someone who you can look up to and lean on through college and beyond.
 Since finding one doesn’t always come naturally, mentorship programs are a great resource on college campuses.
 For example, Meredith offers the Big Sis’/Little Sis’ program as well as Meredith Mentors to help connect you with a more experienced Meredith student or alumna with similar interests and goals.

-If you are a student with a disability, having support in the form of a dedicated disability services counselor is important to your success.
-A supportive disability services staff values diversity and self-advocacy, and works hard to create accessible, inclusive, and sustainable living and working environments on campus for all.
-Assistant Director for Disability Services at Meredith Carolyn Koning wrote this helpful blog post to help students with disabilities evaluate schools based on their needs in the college search.
+If you are a student with a disability, having support from a dedicated disability services counselor is important to your success.
+A supportive disability services staff values diversity and self-advocacy and works hard to create accessible, inclusive, and sustainable living and working environments on campus for all.

-A student counseling center provides a safe place for students to talk throughout the academic year with professionals about a variety of personal issues: stress and time management, relationship issues, anxiety and depression, and more.
-When looking at different colleges, ask your admissions counselor about resources the counseling center offers – such as one-on-one appointments with a trained counselor, crisis support, and other resources to build resilience.
+A student counseling center provides a safe place for students to talk throughout the academic year with professionals about various personal issues: stress and time management, relationship issues, anxiety and depression, and more.
+When looking at different colleges, ask your admissions counselor about resources the counseling center offers – such as one-on-one appointments with a trained counselor, crisis support, and other resources.

-Even if you consider yourself to be a strong student in high school, you may find that some subjects just don’t come quite as naturally in college.
+Even if you consider yourself to be a strong student in high school, you may find that some subjects don’t come as naturally in college.
 This is why a strong learning center or peer-tutoring program is important to your success.
-Explore a college’s website or ask your admissions counselor about this on your visit!
-See what subjects are offered, if the services are free, and how to go about scheduling an appointment.
+Explore a college’s website or ask your admissions counselor about this during your visit.
+See what subjects are offered, if the services are free, and how to schedule an appointment.
 At Meredith, tutors are currently-enrolled students who have excelled in their coursework and have a record of outstanding performance.

 During your college experience, you’ll inevitably face challenges – but you don’t have to do it alone!
 Find a college that meets your needs by providing a strong support system.